10gic/vanitygen-plusplus/README.md

 A 64 bit Debian binary is also included.

+NOTE: All arguments are case sensitive!

-Now get a list of the alt-coins with: "./oclvanitygen -C List"
+Now get a list of the alt-coins with: "./oclvanitygen -C LIST"

 Choose your coin.